August 4, 2022

 Your auto insurance rate has probably gone up.
 Or it’s about to.
 Why, you ask?
 There are many reasons.
-While it’s tempting to blame rate increases totally on inflation, the answer is much more nuanced.
-This article briefly explores why auto insurance rates are increasing and what you can do to minimize costs on your own policy while maintaining the protection you need.
+While inflation has had a part to play, the answer is much more nuanced.
+This article briefly explores why auto insurance rates are increasing and what you can do to minimize costs on your policy while maintaining the protection you need.

 What’s to blame for rising auto insurance rates

-As auto insurance rates continue a years-long upward trend, inflation is definitely piling on.
-For example, inflation has significantly impacted the cost of car parts and repairs, which ends up affecting insurance costs.
-However, there’s a lot more at play here than inflation, according to data compiled from a variety of sources, including the National Highway Traffic Safety Administration (NHTSA), Federal Highway Administration, US Bureau of Labor Statistics, Governors Highway Safety Association, National Safety Council (NSC), and more.
+As auto insurance rates continue a years-long upward trend, inflation has definitely been piling on.
+For example, elevated inflation impacts the cost of car parts and repairs, which ends up affecting insurance costs.
+However, lately, as inflation continues to moderate, several long-term sources of insurance price creep are becoming more apparent once again, based on data from the National Highway Traffic Safety Administration (NHTSA), Federal Highway Administration, Governors Highway Safety Association, and more.
 Most of these contributing factors fit into one of two categories: driver behaviors and auto industry changes.

 Driver behaviors

-• Ongoing distracted driving.
-An NSC analysis of NHTSA data found that 3,142 people died in “distraction-affected” crashes in 2020.
-This is an increase of about 1% from the 3,119 deaths in 2019.
-NHTSA also reported that 8% of fatal crashes in 2020 involved distracted drivers, including texting and social media use while driving.
-(See this GHSA report.)
+- Ongoing distracted driving.
+The Governors Highway Safety Association reported that 3,522 people died in “distraction-affected” crashes in 2021, an increase of about 12% from 2020.
+Of all fatal crashes in 2021, a total of 8% involved distracted drivers, including those who were texting and using social media while driving.

 BOTTOM LINE: More crashes mean more insurance claims, leading to increasing insurance rates across the country.